Formula 1 Flags Meaning Explained

 F1 Racing Half Black / Half White Flag Meaning

-This flag is shown to warn the driver of unsportsmanlike conduct.
+The black with orange flag is shown to warn the driver of unsportsmanlike conduct.
 Not mending their ways on the track could ultimately lead to a black flag.

 F1 Racing Yellow and Red Striped Flag Meaning